Invasive Lobular Carcinoma of the Breast

 Infiltrating lobular cancer can be hard to spot on a mammogram, sometimes impossible.

-IF it is noticed on a mammogram, lobular carcinoma does look a lot like ductal carcinoma.
+IF it is noticed on a mammogram, lobular cancer looks a lot like ductal carcinoma.
 It often shows as a vaguely defined mass with fine spikes radiating from the edges (a ‘spiculated’ pattern).

 Lobular carcinoma is also slightly more likely than ductal carcinoma to be multifocal or bilateral, but in terms of survival rates there is virtually no difference between the two.

-Invasive lobular carcinoma also tends to be hormone receptor positive, so adjuvant endocrine therapies are a little more common.
-For some reason, many infiltrating lobular carcinomas are less responsive to endocrine therapy than expected, but this has not proven to have any consistent bearing on survival rates.
+Invasive lobular cancer also tends to be hormone receptor-positive, so adjuvant endocrine therapies are a little more common.
+For some reason, many of these infiltrating cancers are less responsive to endocrine therapy than expected, but this has not proven to have any consistent bearing on survival rates.

 A more in-depth page on treatments targeted at hormone sensitive tumors is much newer.